 Manually re-subscribe a single user

-If you need to manually remove the $unsubscribed property from a user profile, effectively re-subscribing the user, hover over the property in his/her user profile and click the trash can icon.
+If you need to manually remove the $unsubscribed property from a user profile, effectively re-subscribing the user, hover over the property in their user profile and click the trash can icon.

 Manually unsubscribe users in bulk via CSV

 1) Create a spreadsheet with a column for the $distinct_id values for the users whose profiles you’re updating.

 The values of this $distinct_id column must match the $distinct_id of the users in your project for whom you’re uploading this property.
 If they don’t match, you’ll import new, duplicate profiles instead of adding the $unsubscribed property to your users with existing profiles.
 Need to grab your users’$distinct_id values in bulk?
 Export your user profiles so you can grab them all at once.